tenkaibr/smarthouse302/README.md

 This is my Home Assistant configuration for a small appartment with 2 rooms.
 It is my currently active set of configuration files for my Home Assistant running on Raspberry Pi.

 Be sure to ⭐️ my configuration repo so you can keep up to date on any daily progress!
-And check out [my blog](https://smarthouse302.blogspot.com/).
+And check out [my blog](https://smarthouse302.blogspot.com/) and [my instagram account](https://www.instagram.com/smarthouse302/)

 Use the menu links bellow to jump between sections.